tauqua/gog-galaxy-itch.io/README.md

 Please use the download via the releases page as the repo itself does not contain any dependencies.

+Note that many games on Itch are not listed in IGDB and therefore will show up as "Unknown Game".
+You can help fix this by adding them on [igdb](https://www.igdb.com/)

 ## Current Features
 * Show all purchases in library